Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

-Despite the intent of improving the quality of the linear approximation through the minimization of the update step, Eq.~\eqref{eq:MN_step} does not provide any guarantees in terms of decreasing $\norm{\mathbf{F}(\mathbf{X})}$, and the iterative procedure is entirely susceptible to divergence.
-Some authors also raise concerns on its efficacy at tackling large scale problems \citep{williams2017NRHO}.
-To this end, attenuating the update step such that its norm does not surpass a given threshold is sometimes proposed \citep{Spreen2023BaselineNRHO}, though this acts once more as a way of potentially circumventing the divergence concerns rather than completely mitigate them.
+Despite the intent of improving the quality of the linear approximation through the minimization of the update step, Eq.~\eqref{eq:MN_step} does not guarantee the decrease of $\norm{\mathbf{F}(\mathbf{X})}$, and the iterative procedure is susceptible to divergence.
+Some authors also raise concerns on its efficacy at tackling large scale problems \cite{williams2017NRHO}.
+For these reasons, it is often necessary to limit the magnitude of the update step, such that its norm does not surpass a given threshold, as suggested in \cite{Spreen2023BaselineNRHO}.
+In other words, the update step is modified according to

+where $\gamma>0$ is a constant selected manually, depending on the application.
+However, this technique acts as a way of minimizing the risks of divergence rather than fully addressing them.
+Moreover, as the magnitude threshold is selected manually, the value that provides the best trade-off between robustness and convergence speed is not necessarily obvious or general, as we will later demonstrate.